Matvey-Kuk/gaggimate-mcp/README.md

 3. **AI updates the "AI Profile"** - Adjust parameters based on the analysis (temperature, pressure, flow, timing)
 4. **Repeat** - Next shot uses the improved profile

-This creates a continuous improvement cycle where each shot provides data to refine the next one, automatically adapting to new coffee beans, different roast levels, or changing preferences.

 ## Quick Start

 ```bash